 Traditional magazines have a specific focus, publishing rules, and several hurdles for writers.
 A zine offers an independent platform where your artistic thoughts and designs can be freely published.
 You can take the zine in any direction you want, and you determine every topic.
 The zine represents independent and critical thinking and is a vehicle through which artists express alternative ideas.

-I was reminded of this recently when I came across The Best of Skate Fate by Garry Scott Davis in the Blurb Bookstore.
-Davis, better known as GSD, was a skate zine pioneer in the ‘80s and ‘90s—and likely the inventor of a maneuver called “the boneless”.
-He’s long since stopped publishing Skate Fate as a proper zine, but he’s meticulously scanned and assembled the best issues into a single volume.
+Here at Blurb, we love The Best of Skate Fate by Garry Scott Davis.
+Davis, better known as GSD, was a skate zine pioneer in the 80s and 90s—and likely the inventor of a maneuver called “the boneless.”
+He’s long since stopped publishing Skate Fate as a proper zine, but he’s meticulously scanned and assembled the best issues into this single volume.